MicrosoftEdge/BrowserEfficiencyTest/README.md

 > When run on Microsoft Edge, this will delete all browser data, including bookmarks, saved passwords, and form fill.

 #Examples
-Run the CNN scenario on Edge
+Run the CNN scenario on Microsoft Edge

 ```testingpower.exe -browser edge -scenario cnn```